 2010-11: Kurker skated for the Junior Bruins AAA tournament team and was the third-leading scorer for St. John’s Prep as a junior.
 He scored 20 goals with 17 assists.
 In the Super 8 playoffs he scored 2 goals with 5 assists as St. John’s reached the Super 8 championship game, falling to Malden Catholic in overtime.

-2011-12: Kurker was a team captain for St. John's Prep as a senior after attending USA Hockey's Select 17 Camp and representing the USA at the 2011 U18 Ivan Hlinka Memorial Tournament.
-In 24 games for St. John's he scored 32 goals with 28 assists.
-In three games at the Ivan Hlinka tournament he was plus-one with 4 penalty minutes.
+2011-12: Kurker was a team captain for St. John’s Prep as a senior after attending USA Hockey’s Select 17 Camp and representing the USA at the 2011 U18 Ivan Hlinka Memorial Tournament.
+In 24 games for St. John’s he scored 32 goals with 28 assists.
+In three games at the Ivan Hlinka tournament he was plus-1 with 4 penalty minutes.
 Kurker committed to playing college hockey at Boston University.
-He was invited to the NHL Draft Combine and ranked 36th amongst North American skaters in Central Scouting's final rankings prior to the 2012 NHL Draft.
+He was invited to the NHL Draft Combine and ranked 36th amongst North American skaters in Central Scouting’s final rankings prior to the 2012 NHL Draft.

 2012-13: Kurker played 35 games for Boston University as a freshman.
-Skating much of the season on the third line with senior Ben Rosen and fellow freshman Matthew Lane, he scored 3 goals with 2 assists and was -10; finishing third on the Terriers with 61 penalty minutes.
+Skating much of the season on the third line with senior Ben Rosen and fellow freshman Matthew Lane, he scored 3 goals with 2 assists and was minus-10; finishing third on the Terriers with 61 penalty minutes.
 Boston University finished tied for third in Hockey East but did not receive an NCAA tournament bid despite falling to first-place Massachusetts-Lowell, 1-0, in the Hockey East Championship Game.